 An Organization is a way to group Liferay Users hierarchically.
 For example, your company’s departments (Human Resources, for example) could be an organization in Liferay.
 Often times, organizations have their own site.

-Many simple portal designs don’t use organizations at all; they only use sites (see the sections on Web content Management and Advanced Web Content Management for more information on sites).
+Many simple portal designs don’t use organizations at all; they only use sites (see the sections on Creating Sites for more information on sites).
 The main purpose of organizations is to allow for distributed user management.
 Using organizations, portal administrators can delegate some user management responsibilities to organization administrators.
 If you don’t anticipate needing to delegate user management responsibilities, your portal design probably doesn’t need to include organizations.
 In order to decide whether or not your portal design should include organization, think about your portal’s function.
 A simple photo-sharing web site could be powered by sites only.
 On the other hand, organizations are useful for corporations or educational institutions since their users can easily be placed into a hierarchical structure.
 Don’t think that organizations are only for large enterprises, though.
 Any group hierarchy, from large government agencies all the way down to small clubs, can be modeled with organizations.
 Also, don’t think that you must decide between an organization based structure or a site based structure for assembling your portal’s users.
 Users can belong both to organizations and to independent sites.
 For example, a corporation or educational institution could create a social networking site open to all portal users, even ones from separate organizations.

 To illustrate what an Organization is, consider a potential organization of the Lunar Resort’s intranet.
 The company hierarchy has three tiers: The Lunar Resort, its Departments, and divisions within each department.